Good Tips to Know: Ultimate Buyer’s Guide to Bell Tents

 How big is it: bell tent size guide

 Most bell tents range from three and six meters, and can fit generally about 2 to 7 people.
-Even with Glamping, it’s important to get the right size tent without being uncomfortable of how you layout the insides of the tent.
+Even with Glamping, it’s important to get the right size without being uncomfortable of how you layout the insides of the tent.
+If you're after for example a 6 person bell tent

 Bell Tent Sussex Size Guide